Bozmoss/Physlumina/README.md

-Physlumina is an OpenGL-based real-time ray tracing engine inspired by Blender's rendering techniques.
+Physlumina is an OpenGL-based real-time raymarching engine inspired by Blender's rendering techniques.
 It allows users to create and manipulate 3D environments, add objects, and adjust their material properties in real-time, incorporating physics simulations for enhanced realism.

 ### Features:

-- Real-Time Ray Tracing: Experience dynamic rendering with real-time ray tracing capabilities.
+- Real-Time Raymarching: Experience dynamic rendering with real-time raymarching capabilities.

 - Object-Oriented Design: Utilize classes such as buffer objects for efficient data handling, vertex objects for precise polygon rendering, and variable handlers for dynamic adjustments.